 The scent of lavender has been widely acknowledged as a sleep aid.
 Artificially scented soaps, lotions, and candles all boast relaxation and sleep powers.
 The National Sleep Foundation asserts that lavender lowers blood pressure and heart rate to assist in sleep quality.

 The American College of Healthcare Sciences notes that the aroma of lavender reduces the stress hormone, cortisol, to cause better circulation and aid in relaxation.
 It is used in baby products to help calm fussy babies, meaning better sleep for both them and their parents.

 Lavender is a fragrant plant from the Mediterranean region that has been used for centuries as a sleep aid.
 People used to fill pillows with the fresh-smelling blue blooms and its leaves as an effective method for inducing relaxation and sleep.
 This beautiful plant not only will improve the style of your bedroom, but will promote better sleep, improve mood, and reduce anxiety.

 In aromatherapy, jasmine is used to help with one’s blood pressure, heart rate, and breathing and is believed to improve immune health.
-According to the National Sleep Foundation, individuals who slept with the scent of jasmine slept deeper with less movement and reported an overall better quality of sleep.
+According to the reduces the stress hormone, cortisol, to cause better circulation and aid in relaxation, individuals who slept with the scent of jasmine slept deeper with less movement and reported an overall better quality of sleep.

 Rosemary essential oils are also known to help even out your mood, and a plant in the bedroom is thought to improve air quality and improve sleep habits.